typesafehub/sbt-conductr/README.md

 Name                  | Description
 ----------------------|-------------
-bundleConf            | The bundle configuration file contents bundleConfVersion     | The version of the bundle.conf file.
+annotations           | An optional HOCON string representing additional metadata that you may wish to associate with a bundle.
+Key names should be in accordance with the [OCI image annotation](https://github.com/opencontainers/image-spec/blob/master/annotations.md) conventions. bundleConf            | The bundle configuration file contents bundleConfVersion     | The version of the bundle.conf file.
 By default this is 1. bundleType            | The type of configuration that this bundling relates to.
 By default Universal is used.